Subsections

 specchannelmax - maximum of spectral range

-evselect table=pn_filt.fits withspectrumset=yes spectrumset=bkg_pi.fits \
+evselect table=pn_filt_time.fits spectrumset=bkg_pi.fits \

 $ $ energycolumn=PI spectralbinsize=5 withspecranges=yes specchannelmin=0 \

-$ $ specchannelmax=20479 withfilteredset=y filteredset=pn_filt_bkg.fits
+$ $ specchannelmax=20479 filteredset=pn_filt_bkg.fits

 8.6 Check for Pile Up

-epatplot set=pn_filt_source_WithBore.fits plotfile=pn_epat.ps useplotfile=yes \
+epatplot set=pn_filt_source.fits plotfile=pn_epat.ps useplotfile=yes \

-$ $ withbackgroundset=yes backgroundset=pn_flt_bkg.fits
+$ $ withbackgroundset=yes backgroundset=pn_filt_bkg.fits

 where